Nonlinear backstepping with saturation for low-thrust station-keeping of libration point orbits: Conclusions

 The ramifications of the formal inclusion of saturation constraint are numerically studied for an L2 Northern Halo QPO, namely through the analysis of the theoretical lower bound on the saturation threshold with varying control gains.
 In particular, the maximum relief for exponential stability and insertion location are carefully analyzed.
 It is found that insertion at apoapsis provides the broadest and most adequate control gain pool, for each saturation threshold.
 Moreover, the best choice of maximum allowed relief is found to heavily depend on the specific gain pair selected, leveraging convergence speed with the time-dependence of the nonlinear acceleration error bound.
 To this end, the relief at each gain pair is numerically optimized so as to minimize the corresponding lower bound on the saturation threshold.
 By considering a conservative saturation value from literature on electric space propulsion systems, an illustrative example considering a gain pair resulting from these optimization efforts is further assessed through simulations.
 Saturation is observed when answering a large insertion error, though without a sacrifice to the convergence capabilities of the proposed approach.

 Future work should assess taking into account actuator performance in the established benchmarks to better reflect differences between high- and low-thrust options and expose key differences with classic impulsive station-keeping strategies.
 In regards to control under saturation, it is relevant to assess the definition of the control gains at each new measurement, to take even further advantage of the time-dependence of the proposed analysis.
 Moreover, given that thrust in space is essentially based on mass transfer, it would be relevant to assess a more complete propulsion model that considers mass depletion over time, which is expected to introduce relevant, non-negligible variations in thrust magnitude.
-Finally, different approaches to relieve the original backstepping control law should be evaluated, namely considering the attenuation of the nonlinear acceleration term or separate adjustments to the position and velocity deviation terms of the linear contribution.
+Different approaches to relieve the original backstepping control law should also be evaluated, namely considering the attenuation of the nonlinear acceleration term or separate adjustments to the position and velocity deviation terms of the linear contribution.
+Finally, extensions to account for faults at the level of the sensors and actuators should be investigated, leveraging existing work on fault-tolerant control with applications to nonlinear backstepping (e.g., \cite{Bounemeur2023Fuzzy,Bounemeur2025FuzzySat}).